 The Commission has under way the large-scale program advocated in the Master Plan of removing railway trackage and yards from the urban area with the co-operation of the railway companies.
 The abandoned rights-of-way are destined to become roadways which will relieve traffic bottlenecks within the heart of the city; the Queensway, still under construction, runs on a former railway bed.
-This program, which is expected to be completed by 1965, involves the removal of 32 miles of track, the elimination of 72 railway crossings and the consequent acquisition of 449 acres of high-value land for redevelopment.
+This program, which is expected to be completed by 1967, involves the removal of 32 miles of track, the elimination of 72 railway crossings and the consequent acquisition of 449 acres of high-value land for redevelopment.
+The removal of most of the railway lines from the central parts of the Capital will allow the Commission as the agent of the Federal Government to redevelop key areas such as LeBreton Flats, the present Union Station sector and parts of Sussex Drive near the approaches to the new Macdonald-Cartier bridge.

-The Master Plan also includes the establishment and development of the beautiful and impressive Gatineau Park, an 80,000-acre forest and lake area in the shape of a triangle stretching from its apex in the city of Hull northwestward for 35 miles into the Laurentian Hills.
-The National Capital Commission owns more than 63,000 acres of the projected area and the acquisition of private holdings is continuing.
+The Master Plan also includes the establishment and development of the beautiful and impressive Gatineau Park, a 75,000-acre forest and lake area in the shape of a triangle stretching from its apex in the city of Hull northwestward for 35 miles into the Laurentian Hills.
+The National Capital Commission owns more than 64,000 acres of the projected area and the acquisition of private holdings is continuing.
 The 22 miles of parkway now traversing this area are to be extended deeper into the wilderness.
 Camping and picnic sites are being improved by the installation of drinking fountains, barbecues and outdoor ovens, and well-designed restrooms, and by the addition of fishing and swimming facilities.
 At Lac Philippe and Lac Lapêche, two of the four big lakes in Gatineau Park, the Commission has developed or is planning large-scale public recreation facilities with easy road access.